 Nashville singer-songwriter Jillian Jacqueline opened the night at The Fillmore Auditorium in Denver for Kip Moore.
 She brought energy to the early crowd, which gradually grew to near-capacity by the time Kip took the stage for the main act.
 Her clean voice and bright attire shined on stage from her first song onward, while accompanied by a simple drum kit and unique bass lines.

 Papadosio has been building their dedicated fan base over the course of the last decade.
 Best known for their energetic live performances filled with mesmerizing instrumentation, improvisational skills, and intricate visual production, the quintet recently embarked on a fall tour in celebration of their brand new studio album release Content Coma (out Sept.

 Sound Tribe Sector Nine has been a uniquely special force in the music world for many years now.
-Their evolution as musicians has been as other worldly as the content of their music.
-Like any true long lasting band, evolution is necessary for longevity.
-Innovation has been at their forefront for two decades.
+Their evolution as musicians has been as otherworldly as the content of their music.
+Like any true long-lasting band, evolution is necessary for longevity.
+Innovation has been at its forefront for two decades.
 Their energy and creativity is what brings loyal fans back to see them time and time again.
 As we made another revolution around the sun, we are presented with a new year to celebrate change and growth.